FAQs: Borrowing Items

 Overdue fines are 10 cents per day per item.
 The maximum fine per item is $5.00.

-Overdue fines for special items (like cake pans, tablets, mobile hotspots or board games) are $1.00 per day.
+Overdue fines for special items (like cake pans, tablets, mobile hotspots, entertainment equipment, or board games) are $1.00 per day.
 The maximum fine per item is $10.00.

 Those owing more than $5.00 in fines and fees will be prohibited from checking out items.